 PGOOD is an open-drain output controlled by a comparator connected to the feedback signal.
-If FB exceeds 90% of the internal reference or OVP event is cleared, , PGOOD will be high impedance.
+If FB exceeds 90% of the internal reference voltage, PGOOD will be high impedance.
 Otherwise, the PGOOD output is connected to GND.

 External Bootstrap Capacitor (CBOOT)